 Bio

 At the age of 10, Carolyn received the gift of music from her grandfather Rocco.
 A guitar.
 She quickly found chord charts and has been playing ever since.
 In 2012 she started playing the mountain dulcimer which lead to her work as a therapeutic musician in 2016.
-It didn't take long for people to take notice of her ability to play and teach the dulcimer, and in 2017 she began teaching at dulcimer and music festivals in Connecticut, New York, Pennsylvania, and Vermont.
+It didn't take long for people to take notice of her ability to play and teach the dulcimer.
+Since 2017 she has been teaching at dulcimer and music festivals up and down the Eastern Seaboard, as far south as Georgia, and as far north as Vermont.
 Her 2018 open stage performance at Western Carolina University's Dulcimer U, earned her "Most likely To become a famous musician" by the university instructors.

 A regular in the recording studio, Carolyn has production credits on 7 CDs.
 3 with Seat Of Our Pants, a solo CD of lullabies, "Little Hands", 2 benefit compilation CDs, and a relaxation CD created for St. Francis Hospital which included a soundtrack of her original dulcimer music.